martinResearch/memodisk/README.md

 * [joblib.Memory](https://joblib.readthedocs.io/en/latest/generated/joblib.Memory.html).
 Python decorator to memoize function to disk.
 It does not detect changes in the code or data dependencies.
 * [Artemis.fileman.disk_memoize](https://github.com/QUVA-Lab/artemis/blob/master/artemis/fileman/disk_memoize.py) It does not detect changes in the code or data dependencies. [pdf](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=59BEC4646686E70CFD2428EF9786B9D0?doi=10.1.1.224.164&rep=rep1&type=pdf)
 * [noWorkflow](http://gems-uff.github.io/noworkflow/). *noWorkflow: a Tool for Collecting, Analyzing, and Managing Provenance from Python Scripts* [pdf](https://par.nsf.gov/servlets/purl/10048452).
 Library that allows to track how data has been generated.
 It bears some similarity with the library as it also requires to keep track of dependencies.
 * [klepto](https://mmckerns.github.io/project/pathos/wiki/klepto.html).
 Allows caching of python function results to files or database archive.
-The detection of code change is not mentioned and thus probably not supported.
+The detection of code change is not mentioned.